ciaranmahoney/pocket-wp/README.md

 excerpt: yes, no //Whether or not to display the excerpt extracted by Pocket.
 Default is yes.
 tag: [any one of your Pocket tags] // Choose to show links from one tag.
 Supports one tag only.
 Default is all links, tagged or untagged.
 credit: yes, no // Choose to remove author credit.
 Default is yes (author credit will show).
+tag_list: yes, no // Whether or not to show a list of tags after each link.
 ```

 ## Widget